To mortgage men and women across the country, it’s an age-old question: “Lock or float?”

 This allows you to take advantage of interest rate decreases if you want an even lower rate, despite already being locked in on an earlier date.

 However, as noted, there is a cost to the float-down, and it’s typically fairly significant.
-The cost of a float-down will range from bank to lender, and could run anywhere from .375% to .625% of the loan amount (or higher) for every .125% reduction in rate.
+The cost of a float-down will range from bank to lender, and could run anywhere from .375% to .625% of the loan amount (or higher) to take advantage of current pricing.
 So for higher loan amounts, it could be a pricey option.

-Additionally, lenders generally have restrictions on when you can execute a float-down, how low the rate can/must drop, and how long the lock can be extended.
+Just keep in mind that lenders generally have restrictions on when you can execute a float-down, how low the rate can/must drop, and how long the lock can be extended if at all.
 The float-down option can usually only be applied once and it must occur before the lock expires when the loan is set to close.

 Regardless of what direction you choose, just be sure you understand the consequences of both locking and floating.